luigifvr/vit4hep/README.md

 We modularize and extend the [CaloDREAM](https://github.com/luigifvr/calo_dreamer) package for easier training on different datasets for calorimeter shower generation and beyond.

+The code supports conditional flow-matching (CFM) and normalizing flows (NFs).

 ## Installation

 Clone the repository: